 Changing our Healthcare System for the Better

-Employers--the largest overall purchasers of healthcare services and benefits in the U.S.--cannot sit back and wait for others to change the healthcare system, without employer input.
+Employers, the largest overall purchasers of healthcare services and benefits in the U.S., cannot sit back and wait for others to change the healthcare system without employer input.
 Nor can they risk "going it alone" in trying to improve the system.
 Like employers, no provider group or health plan alone has the leverage that a larger, focused and mutually-reinforcing group of these stakeholders can have.

 - Leveraging our collective, combined organizational power to impact the healtlh system so New Mexicans get the best care possible, at the right time, in the right place, for the right price and for best outcomes.

-- Surveying NM employers on health benefits strategies, programs and costs--helping members understand what peers in the marketplace are doing to better plan their own health insurance initiatives.
+- Surveying NM employers on their health benefit strategies, concerns and costs to help members understand what peers are doing to better plan their own health insurance initiatives.

 Healthcare issues were formerly centered on access and cost.
 The Coalition has gotten quality on the table in New Mexico.” --Nurse Leader